Suspected Stockton serial killer arrested; identified as Wesley Brownlee, 43

 When police pulled Brownlee over, he was allegedly dressed in black and had a black mask around his neck.
 He also had a firearm in possession, McFadden said.

 McFadden believes Brownlee was looking for his next victim.
-He was "out hunting...we are sure we stopped another killing."
+He was "out hunting...we are sure we stopped another killing," he said.

 The serial killer has shot and killed six people and injured a seventh in Stockton and Oakland.
 Ballistics evidence linked the same gun to shootings, authorities say.